-Requests for post-stabilization authorization
+How to request post-stabilization authorization

-When a member is stabilized after emergency services but needs continued care before safely being discharged or transferred, the health care provider must request an authorization for post-stabilization care.
-The request must clearly state that the patient has been stabilized and the hospital is requesting authorization for post-stabilization care.
-Notification to Health Net of emergency room treatment or admission does not satisfy the requirement.
-Notification of admission for inpatient care does not satisfy the requirement.
+To request authorization for post-stabilization care, the hospital must call the Hospital Notification Unit.

+A hospital's notification to Health Net of emergency room treatment or admission does not satisfy the requirement to request post-stabilization care.
 Post-stabilization requirements do not apply if the member has not been stabilized after emergency services and requires medically necessary continued stabilizing care.